-Synthetic has its own advantages mostly related to quick drying, stain resistance, and keeping cool.
-Below is a collection of some the best safari clothes we’ve found on the market.
+Synthetic has its own advantages mostly related to quick-drying, stain resistance, and keeping cool.
+Below is a collection of some of the best safari clothes we’ve found on the market.

-This is a fantastic safari shirt for hot weather and it was one of my favorite safari shirts for both men and women that for hot weather and sun protection.
-I wanted a shirt that offers protection from the African sun and to keep me cool in the heat.
+This is a fantastic safari shirt for hot weather and it was one of my favorite safari shirts for hot weather with sun protection.
+I wanted a shirt that offers protection from the African sun and while keeping me cool in the heat.

 This shirt knocked it out of the park.
 It has a nice cut, feel, and love the design of the collar which has a hidden extension to cover your neck when flipped up.

 We’re pretty loyal to a number of brands that have proven reliable over the years and prAna is a personal favorite.
 Their newest men’s shirt the Merger is perfect for Southern Africa in the cooler months.